State of the Art

 THE MAGNETIC POWER CORD Somewhere there’s surely a support group for people who have dragged their $2,000 laptops to the floor by tripping on the power cord.

-Apple’s 2006 laptops, whose power cords connect with a powerful magnet rather than a pin or a plug.
+That doesn’t happen with Apple’s 2006 laptops, whose power cords connect with a powerful magnet rather than a pin or a plug.
 If someone trips or yanks on the cord, the magnet detaches and drops harmlessly to the floor.
 The laptop switches seamlessly to battery power, saving your data, your money and months of therapy.

 Better yet, this magnet has no “right side up”; it works no matter which way you slap it on.
 Oh, and it lights up to confirm that you’re plugged into a working outlet.